-- No evidence of randomization or blocking - couldn't operate on 40 animals in day, so is there could be a day effect, timeof-day effect - Why to use lowest value of the group where the missingness had occurred?
-If all missing values were in same group? - t-test is meaningless when one group has zero frequency for Oleic acid.
+- No evidence of randomization or blocking - couldn't operate on 40 animals in a day, so there could be a day effect, timeof-day effect - Why use the lowest value of the group where the missingness had occurred?
+Whether all missing values were in the same group? - t-test is meaningless when one group has zero frequency for Oleic acid. - There was no mention of the sex or age of the rats since adult male hearts are more susceptible to ischemia/reperfusion (I/R) injury as compared to pre-menopausal female hearts.